jaskaurbrar14/Hargun/README.md

 ### Features

 - As a user, I want to be able to find the product that I need easily
-- As a user, I want to have a quick checkout process
 - As a user, I want to be able to see trending and best-seller products
 - As a user, I want to be able to sign up for future offers and new product announcements
 - As a user, I want to be able to filter the products by category